GiantMolecularCloud/homemonitor/README.md

   `sudo cp homemonitor.service /etc/systemd/system/`
 - Start the service with `sudo systemctl start homemonitor.service`.
 Can be stopped with `sudo systemctl stop homemonitor.service`.
 - To automatically start homemonitor after reboot, run `sudo systemctl enable homemonitor.service`.
-- After changing the service (e.g. because the paths were wrong), it needs to be reload `sudo systemctl reload-daemon`.
+- After changing the service (e.g. because the paths were wrong), it needs to be reload `sudo systemctl reload-daemon`. `sudo systemctl restart homemonitor.service` should also work.
 - The log file (stdout, stderr)  is accessible through `sudo journalctl -u homemonitor`